-Aware of dependence on the United States and other countries for technology supplies, particularly semiconductors, China has moved to separate its technology systems, relying on tactics such as defense procurement by the military to keep uncompetitive but important technology companies, such as "fledging semiconductor companies," afloat.
-These practices, in addition to U.S. sanctions and fears of being cut off from overseas semiconductor supplies, have fueled a booming industry in China, with over 22,000 new semiconductor companies registered in 2020.
+Aware of dependence on the United States and other countries for technology supplies, particularly semiconductors, China has moved to separate its technology systems, relying on tactics such as defense procurement by the military to keep uncompetitive but important technology companies, such as "fledging semiconductor companies," afloat.198 These practices, in addition to U.S. sanctions and fears of being cut off from overseas semiconductor supplies, have fueled a booming industry in China, with over 22,000 new semiconductor companies registered in 2020.

-Technology giants Baidu, Alibaba, Huawei, and Xiaomi have invested in semiconductor chip production.
-For the past two years, China has provided the biggest market for chip-manufacturing supplies and has stockpiled tools and equipment for making semiconductors.
-Many Americans have advocated measures that would limit exports of this equipment, although these calls have so far gone unheeded.
-Plant and Alibaba, Huawei, and Xiaomi have invested in semiconductor chip-manufacturing supplies and has stockpiled tools and equipment for making semiconductors.
-Plant are chip-manufacturing supplies and has stockpiled tools and equipment for making semiconductors.
+Technology giants Baidu, Alibaba, Huawei, and Xiaomi have invested in semiconductor chip production.199 For the past two years, China has provided the biggest market for chip-manufacturing supplies and has stockpiled tools and equipment for making semiconductors.200 Many Americans have advocated measures that would limit exports of this equipment, although these calls have so far gone unheeded.201